savvas-paragkamian/arthropods_assessment_crete/readme.md

 downloaded from the sources.

-The script `get_species_info.R` is used for exploratory analysis of the GBIF information of the species in our dataset.
+The script `get_species_info.R` is used for exploratory analysis of the GBIF information of the species in our dataset and for the current IUCN assessments of arthropod species.

-In `publication_figures.R` we produce the figures for the publications.
+In `publication_figures.R` we produce the figures and supplementary figures for the publications.
 All figures use the color-blind friendly palette Okabe-Ito.

 ## Occurrence Data